Jargon buster

 C

-C&YP or CYP - Child and Young People.
+C&YP or CYP – Children and young people.

-Caseworker - A named person who works for the local authority who will deal with your child's case and who will talk to you if you have an enquiry or concern.
+Caseworker – A named person who works for the local authority and deals with your child’s case.
+They are the person you contact if you have an enquiry or concern.

 CDC – Council for Disabled Children.